-- 2625 The purpose of an XDS Folder is to provide a collaborative mechanism for several XDS Document Sources to group XDS Documents for a variety of reasons (e.g., a period of care, a problem, immunizations, etc.) and to offer the Document Consumers a means to find all Document Entries placed in the same Folder.
+- The purpose of an XDS Folder is to provide a collaborative mechanism for several XDS

+Document Sources to group XDS Documents for a variety of reasons (e.g., a period of care, a problem, immunizations, etc.) and to offer the Document Consumers a means to find all Document Entries placed in the same Folder.
 The following principles apply to an XDS Folder: - 1.
-A Folder groups a set of XDS Documents related to the care of a single patient, - 2630 2.
-One or more Document Source Actors may submit documents in a given Folder, - 3.
-A Folder may be created by a Document Source and/or predefined in an XDS Affinity Domain, - 4.
+A Folder groups a set of XDS Documents related to the care of a single patient, - 2.
+One or more Document Source Actors may submit documents in a given Folder, - 2715 3.
+A Folder may be created by a Document Source, - 4.
 The content of a Folder is qualified by a list of codes/meaning, - 5.
 Document Source Actors may find existing Folders by querying the Document Registry or by means outside the scope of XDS (e.g., Cross-enterprise workflow, such ePrescription, eReferral, etc.), - 6.
 Once created a Folder is permanently known by the Document Registry, - 7.
-Placing previously existing Documents in Folders is not recorded as part of the Submission Set, - 2640 8.
-Folders in XDS may not be nested,

-- 9. The same documents can appear in more than one Folder, and - 10.
+Placing previously existing Documents in Folders is recorded by the updating Submission Set, - 8.
+Folders in XDS may not be nested, - 9.
+The same documents can appear in more than one Folder, and - 2725 10.
 Folders have a globally unique identifier.

-10.4.6 Example of use of Submission Request, Submission Set and Folder where one is associated with a Folder A. The second figure depicts a submission request that adds two new documents, placing one of them into a pre-existing folder and the other one into a new Folder B.
+10.4.6 Example of use of Submission Request, Submission Set and Folder adds two new documents, placing one of them into a pre-existing folder and the other one into a new Folder B.

 The sequence of figures below shows an example of a submission request that includes two new documents, a reference to a pre-existing document and the use of two folders.
-The first figure depicts the initial state of a Document Registry in which two Documents have been submitted
+The first figure depicts the initial state of a Document Registry in which two Documents have been submitted where one is associated with a Folder A. The second figure depicts a submission request that